 Green Card Based on Special Immigrant Juvenile Classification

-The Special Immigrant Juvenile (SIJ) classification provides certain children who have been subject to state juvenile court proceedings related to abuse, neglect, abandonment, or a similar basis under state law the ability to seek lawful permanent residence in the United States.
-USCIS determines if a juvenile meets the requirements for SIJ classification by adjudicating a Form I-360, Petition for Amerasian, Widow(er), or Special Immigrant.
-For more information on the SIJ classification, see USCIS Policy Manual, Volume 6, Part J – Special Immigrant Juveniles.
+Special Immigrant Juvenile (SIJ) classification allows certain noncitizen children to apply for lawful permanent resident status in the United States (also known as applying for a Green Card).
+These children have been subject to state juvenile court proceedings related to parental abuse, neglect, abandonment, or a similar basis under state law.
+We determine whether a juvenile meets the requirements for SIJ classification by adjudicating Form I-360, Petition for Amerasian, Widow(er), or Special Immigrant.
+For more information on the SIJ classification, see USCIS Policy Manual, Volume 6, Immigrants, Part J – Special Immigrant Juveniles.

-This page provides specific information for noncitizens in the United States who want to apply for lawful permanent resident status based on SIJ classification.
+This page provides specific information for noncitizens in the United States who want to apply for a Green Card based on SIJ classification.
 This is called “adjustment of status.”
-You should also read the Instructions for Form I-485, Application to Register Permanent Residence or Adjust Status (PDF, 898.98 KB) before you apply.
+You should also read the Instructions for Form I-485, Application to Register Permanent Residence or Adjust Status before you apply.

-In order to be eligible for a Green Card as an SIJ, you must meet the following requirements:
+To be eligible for a Green Card as an SIJ, you must meet the following requirements:

 - You properly file Form I-485, Application to Register Permanent Residence or Adjust Status;